 June 1, 2021

-Recently we sat down with Shanelle Reese, Vice President of People at PresenceLearning, to discuss the company’s purpose and the employees who shape it.
+Recently we sat down with Shanelle Reese, Chief People Officer at PresenceLearning, to discuss the company’s purpose and the employees who shape it.
 She shared her wisdom and vision on a number of topics, including three that are particularly meaningful to her: thoughtfully advancing Diversity, Equity & Inclusion, supporting how employees work best, and opening access to services for every child.

 Introduction After majoring in psychology as an undergraduate, Jennifer W., CAGS, NCSP, shifted her focus from counseling to school psychology at the encouragement of an adviser for a graduate assistantship.
 She’s happy she made that decision.
 She started her teletherapy practice with PresenceLearning in February 2020 and she’s been doing assessments and counseling with students